-Prescribed Investments Pty Ltd (trading as HealthLab Australia, ABN 92 169 233 916) and/or each of its subsidiaries (as applicable), including Healthlab Online Limited (Company Number 10616389) of East Witheridge Penn Road, Knotty Green, Beaconsfield, Buckinghamshire, United Kingdom, HP9 2TW (together and separately, the Company, us, our, we) provide health, nutrition and fitness programs, which may consist of online information, diet plans, recipes, exercises, forums and professional in-person training and consultation (Programs).
-Such Programs include the iFast-12 and The Blood Sugar Diet.
+Prescribed Investments Pty Ltd (trading as HealthLab Australia, ABN 92 169 233 916) and it’s holding company Healthlab Online Limited (Company Number 10616389) of 29 Baring Road, Beaconsfield, Buckinghamshire, United Kingdom, HP9 2NB (together and separately, the Company, us, our, we) provide health, nutrition and fitness programs, which may consist of online information, diet plans, recipes, exercises, forums and professional in-person training and consultation (Programs).
+Such Programs include The Fast 800 online programme, iFast-12 and The Blood Sugar Diet.
 Participation in a Program including use of any online services, is subject to these Terms of Service.
-These Terms apply to each of the Programs and the Websites operated by the Company (Websites) including www.cleverguts.com, http://www.ifast12.com, www.ifast12online.com; https://www.thebloodsugardiet.com.au, and any other URL operated by the Company.
+These Terms apply to each of the Programs and the Websites operated by the Company (Websites) including www.cleverguts.com, http://www.ifast12.com, www.ifast12online.com, https://www.thebloodsugardiet.com.au, www.thefast800.com, https://programme.thefast800.com and any other URL operated by the Company.

 The following terms are used regularly throughout these Terms of Service and have a particular meaning: